CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-Three/Open-Shortest-Path-First-v3---OSPFv3---Protocol.md

  - /display/CL321/Open+Shortest+Path+First+v3+++OSPFv3+++Protocol
  - /pages/viewpage.action?pageId=5127047
 pageID: 5127047
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-OSPFv3 is a revised version of OSPFv2 to support the IPv6 address family.
+---OSPFv3 is a revised version of OSPFv2 to support the IPv6 address family.
 Refer to [Open Shortest Path First (OSPF) Protocol](/version/cumulus-linux-321/Layer-Three/Open-Shortest-Path-First-OSPF-Protocol) for a discussion on the basic concepts, which remain the same between